DDMAL/linkedmusic-website/references.md

 Evolution of Structured Data on the Web." *Communications of the ACM* 59 (2): 44--51. https://doi.org/10.1145/2844544.

+Haller, Armin, Axel Polleres, Daniil Dobriy, Nicolas Ferranti, and Sergio J. Rodriguez Mendez.
+2022.
+“An Analysis of Links in Wikidata.”
+In *ESWC 2022: The Semantic Web*, 21–38.
+Crete, Greece: Springer. https://doi.org/10.1007/978-3-031-06981-9_2.

 Hallo, María, Sergio Luján-Mora, Alejandro Maté, and Juan Trujillo.
 2016.
 “Current State of Linked Data in Digital Libraries.” *Journal of Information Science* 42 (2).
 SAGE Publications Ltd:117–27. https://doi.org/10.1177/0165551515594729.

 Han, Sooyeon, and JongGyu Han.
 2022.
 “Case Study on an Integrated Interoperable Metadata Model for Geoscience Information Resources.” *Geoscience Data Journal*, 16. https://doi.org/10.1002/gdj3.150.